Quick Summary

 The 1907 Surat split within the Indian National Congress was later healed through the Lucknow Pact.
 This pact showed that the Indian National Congress and the Muslim League were united in their efforts against the British.

-As a response to the partition of Bengal, the Swadeshi Movement was initiated.
+The Swadeshi Movement was initiated in response to the partition of Bengal.
 Under this movement, Indians boycotted foreign goods and promoted indigenously produced materials.
 This movement arose as a symbol of unity and nationalism.

 In 1914, the Komagata Maru, a ship carrying 376 Indian immigrants, primarily Punjabis, arrived in Canada, where many passengers faced Canada’s discriminatory immigration laws.
 The people onboard faced further hardships due to police action after returning to Calcutta, which symbolized the racial discrimination and prejudice faced by Indians in British colonies.